Glenn Close

 Glenn Close (born March 19, 1947) is an American actress.
-Throughout her career spanning over four decades, Close has garnered numerous accolades, including two Screen Actors Guild Awards, three Primetime Emmy Awards, and three Tony Awards.
-Additionally, she has been nominated eight times for an Academy Award, holding the record for the most nominations in an acting category without a win.
-In 2016, she was inducted into the American Theater Hall of Fame, and in 2019, Time magazine named her one of the 100 most influential people in the world.
+In a career spanning over five decades on screen and stage, she has received numerous accolades, including three Primetime Emmy Awards, three Tony Awards and three Golden Globe Awards, in addition to nominations for eight Academy Awards, two BAFTA Awards, and three Grammy Awards.
+She was named by Time as one of the 100 most influential people in the world in 2019.